Sunlitspace542/ultrastarfox2/README.md

 After building, a debug symbol map will be created at ``SYMBOLS.TXT``.

 Build flags can be found in ``SF2/VARS.INC``

-## Notes

-The game will not assemble without some files being present in the root of the SF2 directory for some reason.
-This codebase is difficult to work with.

 ## Project Structure
 ```